 When choosing a phone number, there are a few hoops that you must jump through first, including paying a fee that can prove pretty expensive.
 Below we’ll run you through how to choose your own phone number and which providers offer the service.

 What is a golden phone number?

 A gold phone number is a rare phone number that usually costs a fair bit to create, and is offered by the three big telcos – Telstra, Vodafone and Optus.
 Up to six digits of your phone number can usually be customised, including six of the same digit in a row i.e. 0409 111 111.
-Both Telstra and Vodafone are a bit more upfront about offering this service and while Optus does offer this service, you’ll need to get in touch with customer support to discuss this.
+Both Telstra and Vodafone are a bit more upfront about offering this service, and while Optus does allow you to pick your own number, you’ll need to get in touch with customer support to discuss this.

 - Vodafone: Gold numbers cost up to $275 and can be heavily customised, including up to five digits in a row, and many pair/triplet configurations can be added, too.

 - Telstra: Gold numbers cost up to $400 and usually consist of up to six repeat digits e.g. 999 999, or six digits in sequence e.g. 234 567.
 An ongoing monthly fee to keep the number may also apply.

 - Optus: Gold numbers can cost upwards of $130 and can feature up to six repeated digits plus other configurations, however the fees and options may vary so you will need to be in touch with Optus customer support to find out more.

 As you can see, the three big telcos tend to charge quite a bit for a gold phone number, but to some this may be worth it.
 Optus may be the cheapest currently, but Telstra tends to allow for the most customisation, while Vodafone sits somewhere in the middle.

 Which providers allow me to choose my own phone number?